Port Hardy-British Columbia, Canada-God’s Pocket resort

 God’s Pocket Resort

 God’s Pocket Resort is the only resident of beautiful Hurst Island, British Columbia, on the east (inside) of Vancouver Island, BC, Canada.
 Nestled in an enchanting cove off Christie Passage, 12 miles north of Port Hardy, we offer a tranquil setting in which to relax after a day of the best cold water scuba diving in the world.
-God’s Pocket Resort, operating for over 25 years, is a land-based diving location for cold water divers of all levels.
-Accessible only by boat, it ís a secluded wilderness spot surrounded by forested islands and the waterways of the Queen Charlotte Strait.
+God’s Pocket Resort, operating for over 20 years, is a land-based diving location for cold water divers of all levels.
+Accessible only by boat, it is a secluded wilderness spot surrounded by forested islands and the waterways of the Queen Charlotte Strait.
 A visit to God’s Pocket provides not only spectacular cold water diving, but also an opportunity for kayaking, hiking, shore walks, wildlife viewing, including whale watching.

-Three meals a day are provided, all made from scratch, served family style in the dining hall.
+Three delicious meals a day are provided, all made from scratch, served family style in the dining room.
 Baked goods and hot drinks are available any time of day if you need a little something.
 They make every effort to accommodate food preferences and allergies.
 If you are vegetarian alternate items will be prepared on nights that they serve meat.
 There is also a ‘boat box’ that goes on every dive, and holds hot drinks (coffee, tea, hot chocolate) and homemade snacks for hungry or thirsty divers.
 PLEASE NOTE: They do not provide sodas, alcohol or ‘junk’ food.
 These can be purchased in Port Hardy and you are welcome to bring your own.

 The Queen Charlotte Straights are home to a variety of marine mammals.
 Year round, you can see Orcas, Minke Whales, Dalls Porpoise, Harbour Porpoise, Sea Otters, Steller Sea Lions and Harbour Seals.
 During the summer months, Humpback Whales make the area waters their home and they can often be seen feeding right in front of the bay!They also have California Sea Lions and Pacific White-Sided Dolphins.
 Hurst Island also provides excellent bird watching.
 Eagles often perch at the mouth of the bay.
 Cormorants, Oyster Catchers, Harlequin Ducks, Rhinoceros Auklets, many different Seagulls can be spoted from the deck.
 For the hikers you can explore God’s Pocket Provincial Park by foot!
 Follow the flagged routes or go off the beaten path.
 From scenic mountain tops to beautiful secluded bays, Hurst Island has a variety of terrain for those looking to go for an evening walk or a two hour journey.

 The diving in the Port Hardy area can be more challenging but very much worth the effort.
 The diving they do there is based on quality not quantity.
 If tides and weather allow 3 excellent choices in the day, they will do 3 boat dives.
 If conditions are questionable, they will limit you to two excellent choices.
 The resort is about 5 minutes from Browning Pass and the world famous Browning Wall.
-Other dive sites they frequent (weather and currents depending) include: Barry Islet, Dillon Rock, Nakwakto Rapids, Hunt Rock and various sites in Bates Pass, to name a few.
+Other dive sites they frequent (weather and currents depending) include: Barry Islet, Dillon Rock, Nakwakto Rapids, Hunt Rock, 7 Tree Island, Snowfall and various sites in Bates Pass, to name a few.
 They regularly scout new sites so the choice of dive spots is extensive, which means that no matter what the wind and tides are doing there will always be a site that is suitable for the conditions.

 More info here on diving British Columbia.